Lolland, Falster, Møn

 The large flocks of geese in the winter months are best seen from the E55 road between Marrebæk and Gedser.
 There are several car parks along the road.

-South of the bird reserve is Bøtø Plantage, which is south Falster’s largest wood, where one can go for a circular walk.
-During the last few years the wood has changed character: formerly dominated by conifers, it is now a mixed wood with many open spaces.
-White-tailed eagle nest in the wood, as already mentioned, but also buzzard, sparrowhawk and kestrel, and firecrest can be heard.
+South of the bird reserve is Bøtø Plantage, which is south Falster’s largest wood, where one can go for a circular walk on marked trails.
+During the last few years the wood has changed character completely: formerly dominated by conifers, it is now a mixed wood with many open spaces, and a little group of wild konik ponies and free-roving cattle have been introduced to keep down the vegetation.
+White-tailed eagle nest in the wood, as already mentioned, together with buzzard, sparrowhawk, kestrel and firecrest.
 The wood can be accessed from the large car park at the southern end of Bøtø Ringvej, where there are also toilets.

 Even further south is Gedesby, a village with half-timbered farmhouses that were reconstructed after the flood in 1872.
 To the north is Marrebæk, where the old pump station is now a museum with pumping machinery.